MIDAS-RnD/midasapi-python/docs/Tendon/002Profile.md

 ---
 - `x_axis_rot_ang` (float, default=0): Rotation angle of the x-axis.
 - `projection` (bool, default=True): Whether to project or rotate the tendon profile.
-- `id` (int, default=0): ID of tendon profile.
-If 0, an ID is automatically generated.
+- `id` (int, default=None): ID of tendon profile.
+If None, an ID is automatically generated.